 EPA regulates use of inert ingredients (also termed "other" ingredients) by toxicology profiles in animal tests and by their inclusion in EPA lists of "approved" other ingredients.
 Ingredients on lists 4a or 4b are considered relatively safe for all uses.
-The ingredients in the proposed insect repellent formulation are mainly on lists 4a or 4b with a few ingredients on list 3 because of ocular irritation potential.
-EPA normally regulates the presence of materials on list 3 by labeling to avoid contact with eyes and to prohibit application by children.
-The other ingredients in the test formulation are commonly used in marketed products for application to human skin as components of cosmetic and drug formulations.
+The ingredients in the proposed insect repellent formulations are mainly on lists 4a or 4b with a few ingredients on list 3 because of ocular irritation potential.
+EPA normally regulates the presence of materials on list 3 by labeling to avoid contact with eyes or to prohibit application by children.
+The other ingredients in the test formulations are commonly used in marketed products for application to human skin as components of cosmetic and drug formulations.

-The insect repellent product proposed for testing has been tested in animals for potential oral and dermal toxicity.
-The OLE active ingredient has an extensive toxicity data file, has been previously registered by EPA, and has a positive safety record in consumer use.
+The insect repellent products proposed for testing has been tested in animals for potential oral and dermal toxicity.
+The active ingredient (KBR 3023) has an extensive toxicity data file, has been previously registered by EPA, and has a positive safety record in consumer use.